Join our newsletter

 MG

 Lynne Cooke had pointed me to the building in Bregenz that he had just built, which was a marvel and every artist loved it, or a lot of artists.
 At Dia, we were going to build buildings for Walter De Maria’s “Ching” piece and Louise Bourgeois, we were talking about her large sculptures.
-And Walter De Maria happened to have read an article about Peter Zumthor and loved Peter Zumthor.
-So that’s how I got to know Peter Zumthor because Walter De Maria said, “Oh, I love Peter’s.
+Walter De Maria happened to have read an article about Peter Zumthor and loved him.
+That’s how I got to know Peter because Walter De Maria said, “Oh, I love his work.
 He’s the only architect I follow.”
-He had kept a file on his clippings about this architect.
+He had kept a file on his clippings about his architect.
+So we travelled to see all of Peter’s buildings at the time and met with him.

 EO